Click on the link below and enter your individual NPI to determine if you are eligible to report MIPS.

 If you have a certain percentage of your Part B payments through an Advanced APM or see a certain percentage of your patients through an Advanced APM, you will not have to submit data to MIPS.

-For 2017 (Performance Year 1), your eligibility will be reviewed at two different times in the year.
+In 2023, your eligibility will be reviewed at two different times in the year.
 If you are determined exempt during the first review, you won't have to submit any MIPS data for that reporting year as part of that practice(s).

 How is Special Status calculated?